6X6 4 PEACE Movement

 AFWP will be selling these donated works of art through its on-line gallery and at “pop-up” galleries throughout the country.
 All of the proceeds from the 6X6 4 PEACE Project will be used to support AFWP’s NATIVE EYES Project for 2018.

-Following on the success of our free eye clinics in Tanzania and at home in Middletown, Connecticut, AFWP’s eye care team will begin the NATIVE EYES Project on the Rosebud Reservation in South Dakota, and the Eastern Pequots in North Stonington, Connecticut.
+Following on the success of our free eye clinics in Tanzania and at home in Middletown, Connecticut, AFWP’s eye care team began the NATIVE EYES Project on the Rosebud Reservation in South Dakota.
+We will be holding our free eye clinic for the Eastern Pequot Tribal Nation in North Stonington, Connecticut, on October 6-7.

 Submission must be 6"x6" stretched canvas.